Home > Films > B > Boogie Nights

 Boogie Nights location: home of drug dealer Rahad: Encino Hills Drive, Encino

 Rahad’s stylish house was way to the west, at 16801 Encino Hills Drive opposite Terrace View Drive, in the squiggle of roads south of Encino between Ventura Boulevard and Mulholland Drive.
-Built in 1964, it was completely remodelled as a two-story residence in 2005.
+Built in 1964, it was completely remodelled after my photo, in 2005, as a two-story residence.